echi/mSIM/README.md

 ## Notes

-This R package is follow up work to the JCGS paper by Zirui Li under the guidance of Eric Chi through the [NCSU GEARS program](https://gti.ncsu.edu/gears/).
+This R package is by Zirui Li based on code for the JCGS paper.
+Zirui worked on this through the [NCSU GEARS program](https://gti.ncsu.edu/gears/ with Eric Chi as his mentor.